-There are routes where trains speed across great plains, routes where slow trains dawdle from one small town to another and there are routes where trains traverse harsh tundra and great mountain ranges.
-In addition to our 50 routes, we present many short sidetracks — bite-size teasers that invite you to venture into lesser-known regions beyond our 50 routes.
+There are routes where trains speed across great plains, routes where slow trains dawdle from one village to another and there are routes where trains traverse harsh tundra and great mountain ranges.
+In addition to our 50 routes, we offer 25 mini-features (called Sidetracks); these are bite-size teasers which invite you to reflect on rail-related themes or venture into regions not covered by our 50 routes.

 Travel by train across Europe and you will inevitably be struck by the sheer variety of our continent.
-The 50 routes described in detail in Europe by Rail reflect that mix.
+Our 50 routes reflect that mix.
 We include some high-speed hops, where you can cover a lot of ground fast.
-And wherever we can, we highlight slow trains that follow less-frequented rail routes.
-It is on such journeys that the texture and detail of European life is most easily appreciated, whether it be in the changing landscapes outside the carriage window, the architecture of villages you pass through along the way or in the faces and the accents of folk with whom you find yourself sharing a railway carriage.
+But we also highlight slow trains that follow less-frequented rail routes.
+It is on such journeys that the texture and detail of European life is most easily appreciated, whether it be in the changing landscapes beyond the carriage window, the architecture of villages you pass through along the way or in the faces and accents of fellow travellers with whom you share a railway carriage.

 Nicky Gardner and Susanne Kries